 the wages paid to the worker each week and the method of calculation;

+the worker’s accrued entitlements to paid leave under Part 10;

 any payment made section 92; and

 other prescribed particulars.

 73. Inspection of wage records

 An employer must, upon request made at any reasonable time by a labour officer or labour inspector, produce for inspection by that officer or inspector every wages and time record that is, or at any time during the preceding 6 years was, in use under this Act in respect of a worker employed by that employer at any time in those 6 years.